First Collection Poetry Prize

 The First Collection Poetry Prize celebrates the work of the Seamus Heaney Centre and honours Heaney himself.
 It is awarded to a writer whose first, full collection has been published in the preceding year, by a UK or Ireland-based publisher.
 The winner receives £5,000.

 The Poetry Prize is awarded as part of the Seamus Heaney Legacy Project, a joint 10-year fund between Queen's University Belfast and the Arts Council for Northern Ireland, generously supported by the Atlantic Philanthropies.

-The panel will compile a shortlist of up to five books, to be announced in June 2020.
-The winner will be announced during the Poetry Summer School in July 2020.
+The panel will compile a shortlist of up to five books, to be announced in June 2021.
+The winner will be announced in July 2021.

 Image: First Collection Poetry Prize 2019 Judges Stephen Sexton, Nick Laird, and Edna Longley, with the Winner, Ned Denny